Officials: Driver who killed Girl Scouts was huffing before Wisconsin crash

 Colten Treu, 21, sped off after the collision in Lake Hallie Saturday morning, but later surrendered.

 Treu was being held in the Chippewa County Jail on 13 possible charges, including four counts of intoxicated use of a motor vehicle, Chippewa County Sheriff's Sgt.
 Robert Jensen said.
-He is expected to appear for a bond hearing at 10 a.m.
-Monday, Jensen said.
+His bond was set at $250,000 during his first court appearance Monday morning.

 Lake Hallie police said Monday Treu and a passenger in the pickup truck both told investigators they had intentionally been inhaling chemical vapors just prior to the crash.